 CDPHP® reminds providers that access to comprehensive, high-quality health care is especially critical for foster children and youth.

-As a CDPHP network provider, you may find yourself in a position to provide trauma-informed care to Medicaid Managed Care (MMC) children or youth in direct placement foster care or in the care of voluntary foster care agencies (VFCAs).
+As a CDPHP network provider, you may find yourself in a position to provide trauma-informed care to Medicaid Managed Care (MMC) enrolled children or youth in direct placement foster care and in the care of voluntary foster care agencies (VFCAs).

 Provision and coordination of services for children and youth in foster care must be done in compliance with the New York Medicaid Program 29-I Health Facility Billing Manual and the Transition of Children Placed in Foster Care and NYS Public Health Law Article 29-I Health Facility Services into Medicaid Managed Care guidance documents located on the NYS Department of Health website.

-The pharmacy benefit requirements for children and youth placed in foster care include, but are not limited to, rapid replacement of medically necessary prescriptions and transitional fills for children and youth newly placed in foster care.
+The pharmacy benefit requirements for children and youth placed in foster care include, but are not limited to, rapid replacement of medically necessary prescriptions and transitional fills.

-Effective April 1, 2023, MMC members – including children and youth placed in foster care – had their pharmacy benefits transitioned to NYRx, the Medicaid Pharmacy program.
+Effective April 1, 2023, pharmacy benefits for MMC members were transitioned to NYRx, the Medicaid Pharmacy program.
 However, physician administered drugs, durable medical equipment, prosthetics, orthotics, and supplies are still covered by CDPHP when billed as a medical or institutional claim.
 Refer to the NYS Pharmacy Procedure Code Manual for details.

 If you have a patient in foster care and have questions or concerns – or if there’s a discrepancy with the assigned PCP on the MMC member’s ID card – the child or youth should not be turned away.